 Step 3: Assign weights to the criteria:

 Weights represent the importance of each criterion to your decision.
-Let’s say you consider the increase in sales as 70% important and the cost as 30% important.
+Let’s say you consider the increase in sales to be 70% important and the cost to be 30% important.

 Step 4: Gather data:

 You collect data on the expected increase in sales and the cost for each marketing campaign.

 Step 5: Calculate the weighted score for each option:

 Multiply the weights by the respective criteria values and then sum them up to get the total weighted score.